Gabe Giro

 DimensionFractional CTOFull-Time CTO

-CoverageStrategy, hiring, architecture, code reviewAll of that + daily operations, board, recruiting leadership
+CoverageStrategy, hiring, architecture, code reviewAll of that plus daily operations, board, recruiting leadership

-Exit riskLow — engagement ends cleanlyHigh — single point of failure, long notice
+Exit riskLow, the engagement ends cleanlyHigh, a single point of failure with long notice

 The two lines that matter most: annual all-in cost and time to replace.
 A fractional CTO is roughly a third of the burn and can be swapped inside a month.
 A full-time CTO is a ten-month search if it goes wrong.